-Dilip Sarkar has been fascinated by the Second World War, his work focussed on the ‘human’ element of war – the experiences of survivors and stories of casualties – and how these losses continue to affect families today, as the ‘blast of war’ reverberates.
+Dilip Sarkar has been fascinated by the Second World War for a lifetime, his prolific work focused on the ‘human’ element of war.
+He is deeply moved by the stories of casualties – especially the ‘missing’ – and how these losses continue to affect families today.

 For many years, Dilip enjoyed a uniquely close and privileged relationship with innumerable Battle of Britain pilots, and the relatives of casualties, enabling him to write prolifically, publishing original research and collating an enormous archive of photographs.
 He has now written nearly forty books, including the authorised biographies of Group Captain Sir Douglas Bader and Air Vice-Marshal Johnnie Johnson, the official RAF top-scoring fighter pilot of the war, and is an internationally recognised expert.